felix-hilden/tekore/docs/documents/getting_started.rst

 Retrieving a user token
 -----------------------
-User tokens are another type of access token.
+Many endpoints require user authentication, for which another type of access token is needed.
-They are associated with a Spotify user account.
+User tokens are associated with a Spotify user account.
 Different privileges or `scopes` can be requested when authenticating.
 Below we'll retrieve a token that has every possible scope.
 The script will open a web page prompting for a Spotify login.